-The project will provide us with deeper knowledge of the support needs of newly trained installers and what role additional financial payments can play in providing that support.
-It will also provide insights about the training experience and the experience of moving into the heat pump sector, an area on which there is currently little knowledge.
+The project provided us with a deeper knowledge of the support needs of newly trained installers and what role additional financial payments can play in providing that support.
+It also provided insights about the training experience and the experience of moving into the heat pump sector, an area on which there is currently little knowledge.

 A need for heat pump installers